Fearful Of Fellow Legislator, Colo. Lawmakers Began Wearing Kevlar At State Capitol

 "I'm wearing Kevlar," he said.
 "Because I fear for retaliation.
 I am in the chamber of the House of Representatives, and I'm wearing a bulletproof vest because I fear retaliation for telling the truth and standing up for victims of sexual harassment.
 I've been wearing it for three weeks."

-Garnett, a Democrat, told The Denver Post that he was specifically worried about the potential for violence from Lebsock, whom he said had threatened to "take [him] down.' "
+Garnett, a Democrat, told The Denver Post that he was specifically worried about the potential for violence from Lebsock, who he said had threatened to "take [him] down.' "

-He said he had stopped buttoning his shirt up or tying his tie before getting to work.
+He said he had stopped buttoning up his shirt or tying his tie before getting to work.

 "Because once I get in here I have to put on my bulletproof vest, because my wife doesn't want to see me put it on," Garnett explained.
 "So I walk into my office.
 There's a sign that says 'Harassment Free.'
 And I put on my bulletproof vest.
 And I button up my shirt and I go into the members' bathroom and I tie my tie."